p4l4s6/iot2024/README.md

    - Adafruit BMP
    - Adafruit SSD1306

-3. Open the .ino File:

-    Navigate to the hardware folder in the repository and open the .ino file.
+2. Navigate to the hardware folder in the repository and open the .ino file.

-4. Update the Firmware:

-    Change the Node ID, Wi-Fi credentials, and MQTT broker credentials in the .ino file.
+3. Change the Node ID, Wi-Fi credentials, and MQTT broker credentials in the .ino file.

-5. Flash the Firmware:

-    Connect the Raspberry Pi Pico W to your computer.
+4. Connect the Raspberry Pi Pico W to your computer
-    Flash the updated firmware onto the device.
+5. Flash the updated firmware onto the device.

+---

+## Evaluation

+The success of the system will be measured through:

+1. **Functionality**: End-to-end testing of real-time communication, data handling, and system monitoring.
+2. **Performance**: Assessing latency and efficiency in data processing and node response times.
+3. **Scalability**: Capability to handle additional nodes and sensors without significant performance degradation.
+4. **User Experience**: Ensuring the dashboard provides an intuitive and responsive interface for monitoring and analysis.

+---
+## Future Work

+- Implement more advanced data analytics and visualization tools in the dashboard.
+- Add support for additional sensor types to expand functionality.
+- Explore edge computing enhancements to optimize processing.
+- Develop mobile applications for on-the-go monitoring.

 ---